Don’t Be Afraid of the Little Green Bean!

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-No matter where you stand on the benefits of soy; any way you slice it, the edamame is a star legume!
-Just ½ cup of them a day really punches up the fiber, protein and vitamin/mineral content of your diet.
+No matter where you stand on the benefits of soy, any way you slice it, the edamame is a star legume!
+Just ½ cup a day really punches up the fiber, protein and vitamin/mineral content of your diet.

-That little serving of edamame provides 9 grams of fiber, about the same amount you’ll find in 4 slices of whole-wheat bread or 4 cups of steamed zucchini.
+That little serving of edamame gives you a bunch of fiber: 9 grams, about the same amount you’ll find in 4 slices of whole-wheat bread or 4 cups of steamed zucchini.
 It has almost as much protein as it does carbohydrate.
 It contains around 10% of the Daily Value for two key antioxidants; vitamins C and A. And for a plant food, it’s quite high in iron; it has about as much as a 4-ounce roasted chicken breast.

 Honey Soy Grilled Salmon with Edamame